algokun/gatsby-tech-blog-theme/README.md

-# Gatsby Starter: Minimal Blog
+# Gatsby Tech Blog Theme: A Gatsby Theme

 Typography driven, focus on the content & minimal style.
 Powered by MDX.